Zeichen32/PiwikCustomOptOut/README.md

 The first section "Global" defines the default translations for all sites.
 The next sections ("1" and "2") define the translations for the websites with the ID 1 and 2.

+If you ommit the "Global" section, the plugin will use the Piwik default translations.

 ## Requirements

 + Piwik >= 2.0.0